Why Surely There exists

 The experiential extension

 Surely There makes the theological case.
-Enjoy Tours is where the conviction becomes embodied — standing in the places where the church's story was lived, so that you return to your own place differently.
+Enjoy Tours is where the conviction becomes embodied — standing where God acted, where the early church was born, where the creed was written.